DeViL303/MultiServer3-NautilusFork/README.md

 for example if changing https to http.

 ### Usage:
-- Drag in LUAC files, or folders containing LUAC files.
+- Drag LUAC files or folders containing LUAC files into the tools drag area.
+- It will scan all sub folders recursively for LUAC files and add all to the current task

 ### Options:
 - UnLuac.NET: Default option - This seems to be best decompilation we have.